marialaurabg/marialaurabg/README.md

 ### <div align="center">I'm Maria Laura, a Full Stack Developer </div>

+I am a person enthusiastic about technology and design.
+I am currently a Full Stack Developer and a student of Multimedia Design and Digital Arts.

+I have been in contact with technology since I was little.
+Also, thanks to my work experiences, I have acquired knowledge about different technologies, which has taught me to learn in a natural and comfortable way.

 I am looking for job opportunities in web development, where I can expand and strengthen my knowledge.
 I am a very collaborative person, who enjoys teamwork and new challenges.